jaredatandi/alx-low_level_programming/0x00-hello_world/README.md

-a dir for intro to low level programming
+# A dir for intro to low level programming
+The code her is designed to help understand C programming and linters.